-From the book designs sent to the competition an international Jury will select from five to ten finalists to be announced and exhibited at the Bologna Children’s Book Fair and Salone del Libro of Turin.
-The author of the book project selected as winner by the International Jury will receive an money prize of Euro 4.000 as advance against copyright with publishing agreement and the winning book project will be published by Carthusia Edizioni.
-The book will be presented at the award ceremony in August in Montereggio (Tuscany, Italy).
+Among the books sent to the competition, an International Jury will select the finalists to be announced and exhibited at the Bologna Children’s Book Fair and Salone del Libro of Turin.
+The author of the book project selected as winner by the International Jury will receive money prize of Euro 4.000 as advance for copyright with publishing agreement.
+The winning book project will be published by Carthusia Edizioni.
+Usally the book is presented in August at the Award Ceremony in Montereggio (Tuscany, Italy).

 Gianni De Conno (1957-2017) was born in Milan, from a Neapolitan father and a Milanese mother.
-He loved Milan, a city of which he felt part and from which he never wanted to separate.
-After having split between the artistic high school and musical studies at the Conservatory he specialized in set design and then moved on to illustration.
+He loved Milan, a city which he felt part of and from which he never wanted to separate.
+After having split between the artistic high school and musical studies at the Conservatory he specialized in set design and scenography and then he moved on to illustration.